 Become a Zoollower, now with 3x2 for the first members.
 Find out here!

-The African Sacred Ibis has black and white plumage on its head and tail.
-It is named after the god Thoth, whom it embodied.
-It was domesticated and kept in temples and parks, where the ancient Egyptians worshipped it.
-When a Sacred Ibis died, it would be mummified and received ritual burial.
-Today, however, these birds have disappeared from Egypt.
+The sacred ibis has white plumage on most of its body, except for its head and tail, which is black.
+It is named after the god Thoth, whom it embodied (hence it was domesticated to remain in temples and parks, where the ancient Egyptians worshipped it).
+When it died it was mummified and received burial.
+Today, however, it is a bird that has disappeared from Egypt.

-The ibis is a carnivorous bird; its diet is very similar to that of storks or marabous.
-It feeds on insects and worms, as well as crustaceans and small reptiles, which it captures with its long bill.
+The ibis is a carnivorous animal, its diet is very similar to that of storks or marabous.
+It feeds on insects and worms, as well as crustaceans and small reptiles, which it captures with its long beak.

-A diurnal and gregarious bird, it inhabits the banks of rivers, lakes and stagnant waters.
-It sometimes forms very numerous colonies.
-It builds nests in trees.
-Chicks are born white, except for their neck and head, which are black and featherless.
-Incubation lasts about 28 to 29 days and is carried out by both mother and father.
+A diurnal and gregarious bird, it lives on the banks of rivers, lakes and stagnant waters.
+It can sometimes form very large colonies.
+It builds nests on trees, where they lay between 2 and 3 eggs.
+Incubation lasts 28 to 29 days and is carried out by both members of the pair.

 Come to Zoo from